 We will discuss questions such as: What is the Century of Humiliation?
 How is China governed?
+What are Xi Jinping’s ambitions?
 Will the Communist Party survive?
 Will China become the world leader in Artificial Intelligence?

-Then, we will consider the implications of geopolitical developments.
-What are the possible consequences of the US-China rivalry?
+Then we will consider the implications of geopolitical developments: What are possible consequences of the US-China rivalry?
 What is the impact of the war in Ukraine on China’s position vis-à-vis Europe and Russia?
 In what way are Taiwan and Hong Kong connected?

 Guest speakers will be Kathleen Ferrier (on Hong Kong and Taiwan) and Bei Wang (on China’s media and narratives).